 While most people regularly use anti-aging skin care products and sunscreen on their face, they neglect other areas like the neck, chest and hands.
 Women who want to maintain a youthful look tend to focus on their face, and undergo regular facials, injectables, and cosmetic surgery.
 However, looking younger after your facial procedures can conflict with aged hands that simply do not match the face.

 The Desert Hills Plastic Surgery Center is pleased to offer hand rejuvenation services that can complement a wide variety of facial plastic surgery procedures.
-Please call 702-260-7707 to schedule a free consultation at our office in Henderson, Nevada.
+Please call 702-260-7707 to schedule a consultation at our office in Henderson, Nevada.

 You Can Always Tell a Woman’s Age by Her Hands

 The Plastic and Reconstructive Surgery® Journal, the official medical journal of the American Society of Plastic Surgeons (ASPS), published a study in the past discussing the importance of hand rejuvenation.
 According to the study, most people can accurately tell a person’s age by viewing only their hands:

 “After the face, hands are the second most visible, tell-tale sign of one’s age.
 If your goal is to look more youthful or you are bothered by the appearance of your hands, you may seriously want to consider hand rejuvenation.”

 In the study, people examined photographs of female hands and were asked to estimate the women’s ages, i.e., younger than 20 years, 20 to 30 years, 30 to 40 years, etc. In the majority of cases, participants were able to accurately estimate the age of each woman in the photographs.